bcgov/action-builder-ghcr/README.md

     ### Deprecated

-    # Single-value tag input has been replaced with inputs.tags, which can handle multiple values
+    # Single-value tag input has been deprecated and will be removed in a future release
+    # Please use inputs.tags, which can handle multiple values
     tag: do not use!

 ```